izaak-coleman/GeDi/README.md

 git clone https://github.com/izaak-coleman/GeDi
 ```
 Move the directory named `GeDi` (source code directory)
-into a location where you are comforable with it remaining;
+into a location where you are comfortable with it remaining;
 once GeDi is compiled, the source code directory cannot be moved
 without re-compilation (see compilation section below).

 # Compilation
 To reduce the required dependencies for GeDi, we included many of the
-libaries GeDi requires within its source code directory, which is where
+libraries GeDi requires within its source code directory, which is where
 the GeDi executable will be built.
 As a consequence, once GeDi is compiled
 from within its source code directory, it cannot be moved without recompilation.